Ingrid Mezquita, Executive Director

 Carlo has a Master of Public Administration from the Daniel J. Evans School of Public Policy and Governance at the University of Washington.
 During his time in graduate school, he worked on environmental and sustainability issues in King County.
 He holds a bachelor’s degree from the University of Missouri, St. Louis.

 Licette Montejano joined the San Francisco Office of Early Care and Education as the Coordinator for the Child Care Planning and Advisory Council (CPAC) in November 2018.
-She joins the office with extensive early childhood education and nonprofit leadership experience.
-She has worked with children and families as a direct provider for eight years and has first-hand knowledge of the complexities of operations, management, and delivery of state-subsidized programming for low-income communities, as well as the assessment and evaluations of such programming.
+In Fall 2019, OECE launched the CARES 2.0 educator stipend program and in 2020, Licette was charged with leading and coordinating this program.
+Prior to joining OECE Licette had extensive early childhood education and nonprofit leadership experience.
+She worked with children and families as a direct provider for eight years and has first-hand knowledge of the complexities of operations, management, and delivery of state-subsidized programming for low-income communities, as well as the assessment and evaluations of such programming.
 Licette has also held other roles within higher education non-profit work in supporting the early education workforce with degree attainment.

 Licette holds a Bachelor of Arts in Child and Adolescent Development and a Master of Public Administration, both from San Francisco State University.